nasdaq newsroom legacy tech

 Placing IReF In context

-IReF has the potential to transform EU regulatory reporting by consolidating fragmented submissions into a single, unified dataset.
-While this shift enhances efficiency, banks must proactively address challenges related to data granularity and quality.
+IReF has the potential to transform Eurozone regulatory reporting by consolidating fragmented submissions into a single, unified dataset.
+While this shift enhances efficiency, banks must proactively address challenges related to data granularity, quality and reconciliation.

 The IReF rollout follows a phased approach:

-Some banks may already have a head start due to similarities between IReF and other regulatory frameworks.
+Some banks, especially those with reporting obligations in multiple jurisdictions, may already have had a head start due to similarities between IReF and other regulatory frameworks.
 Comparable initiatives include:

 • Taxonomy-based submissions incorporating a common data dictionary (e.g., Bank of England, Banque de France, Banca d’Italia, Central Bank of Ireland and Australian Prudential Regulation Authority).

-• Expanded granular data reporting (GDR) requirements for balance sheets and interest rates (e.g., AnaCredit, BSI, Hong Kong’s HKMA GDR and MIR).
+• Expanded granular data reporting (GDR) requirements for balance sheets and interest rates (e.g., AnaCredit, BSI, Hong Kong’s HKMA GDR).

-• Data collection transformation strategies (e.g., APRA’s data collection reforms and the Bank of England’s Transforming Data Collection plan).
+• Data collection transformation strategies (e.g., APRA’s data collection reforms)

-Regardless of such concerns, banks must start preparing for the phased rollout of IReF.
-While many already possess the necessary reporting data, its current level of granularity is likely insufficient for IReF’s enhanced balance-sheet statistics and reporting requirements.
+Banks should consider preparing for this latest phase of structured implementation.
+While many already possess the necessary reporting data, its current level of granularity is likely insufficient for IReF’s enhanced requirements.

 Preparing for IReF compliance